ceford/cefjdemos-data-jdm-user-en/articles/getting-started/installing-joomla.md

 ![Joomla installer part 7, choose default language](../../../en/images/getting-started/installing-joomla-installer-7.png)

 - Select the default language you wish to use.
-- When you have selected the default language,  the *Set default language* button to confirm.
+- When you have selected the default language, select the *Set default language* button to confirm.
 - A system message will be displayed confirming Joomla has set the default ADMINISTRATOR and SITE language.
 That message can be closed.